Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 How to get to the Louvre by bike

-While it is true that not everyone likes to use this means of transport, it should not be forgotten that cycling is also an option (and a very economical one at that).
+While it's true that not everyone likes to use this mode of transport, you should not forget that cycling is also an option (and a very economical one at that).

-A museum that receives more than 8 million people annually cannot have only one entrance.
-This huge and famous museum has several entrances, each with different conditions, characteristics and location.
-It is therefore important not only to know the opening hours of the Louvre Museum, but also to know which door to enter through.
+A museum that welcomes more than 8 million people annually cannot have just one entrance.
+This huge and famous museum has several entrances, each with its own conditions, characteristics and location.

 Carrousel du Louvre is perhaps the best entrance to the Louvre, as it has the shortest waiting times.